Park Han-byul: Personal life

+Relationships

 In June 2009, K-pop singer Seven acknowledged on his website that he and Park had been in a relationship for seven years, with the couple having first met when they were seniors in high school.
 Seven had previously denied rumors that they were a couple in order to protect Park's privacy and let the relationship grow naturally.
 On December 23, 2014, a statement was released by Park's agency stating that she and Seven had ended their 12-year relationship earlier on in the year.

 On November 24, 2017, it was announced that Park had married a non-celebrity earlier that year, and that they planned to have the ceremony in 2018 with family and friends.
 The couple had met three years prior and entered into a relationship sometime in the beginning of 2017.
 It was also announced that Park was 15 weeks pregnant.
 On April 30, 2018, it was reported that Park had given birth to a son.
 On May 31, 2022, the agency announced that Park is pregnant with a second child.
 On August 17, 2022, it was announced that Park had given birth to a second child.